How to get an ‘A’

 - implement some of the hacks and see what happens to your results in tests

-To sum up (something I often say to beginning tutees):
+To sum up (some things I often say to beginning tutees):

 “Consider from now on how you will communicate your solutions.
 The correct answer isn’t all that important; it’s a matter of understanding the process and communicating that you understand it, ie ‘showing your working’.”

-“Don’t try to cover up what you don’t get; find out what it is that you don’t get, get it (you will be absolutely capable of doing this, although it may take some work), and learn to communicate your understanding with confidence! ”
+“Don’t try to cover up what you don’t get; find out what it is that you don’t get, get it (absolutely you will be capable of doing this), and learn to communicate your understanding with confidence! ”

-“Think: how can I best show, how can I make it really clear, how can I convince my reader that what I’ve written down as working, that what I understand, is correct?”
+“Think: how can I best show, how can I make it really clear, how can I convince my reader that what I’ve written down as working, is correct?”

 “Start by convincing yourself — by understanding.”